awslabs/mlspace/README.md

 The MLSpace application is a standard CDK application and can be deployed just as any CDK application is deployed:
 ```
+# From project root directory
 npm install && cdk bootstrap <REPLACE WITH YOUR ACCOUNT NUMBER>/<REPLACE WITH TARGET REGION>
 ```
 Once the account has been bootstrap you can deploy the application.
 You can optionally include `--require-approval never` in the below command if you don't want to confirm changes:
 ```
+# From project root directory
 cdk deploy --all
 ```